dhmontgomery/r-data-for-beginners/r_for_beginners.md

 Don't run that — you don't have a "test.csv" so it won't work.
 But you can see how this grammar works — inside a function you can specify both variables and parameters.
 You could run the above code with `header = FALSE`, too, depending on what you needed.

 So far we've talked about variables that already exist — files, or numbers.
-But you can also really easily create your own variables, using `<-` — a very basic function that you can think of like the verb "to be".
+But you can also really easily create your own variables, using `<-`.
+That's called the "assignment operator", and it's a very basic function that you can think of like the verb "to be".

 `my_value <- sum(1, 2, 3, 4,5)` essentially means `my_value` IS the sum of 1, 2, 3, 4 and 5.
 Try entering that line of code in your console.
 Then type `my_value` into the console and hit enter.
 What do you get?